The Mean field equation on the Tate curve: Introduction

 when $v_p(x)=v_p(y)=l$ and $v_p(d(x,y))=M$. \end{theorem}

-Inspired by the existence results for the Green's function \cite{huang2025greensfunctiontatecurve}, we first consider the mean field equation on the finite quotient $\mathbb{Q}_{p}^{\times}/p^{m\mathbb{Z}}/(1+p^d\mathbb{Z}_{p})$.
-Since there are finitely many points in the finite quotient, we can solve the equation by numerical experiments.
-Based on observations from numerical results, we investigate a universal upper bound of the solution and establish uniqueness when the parameter $\rho\leq C(p,m)$.
-We then study the convergence of the solutions to obtain existence on $\mathbb{Q}_{p}^{\times}/p^{m\mathbb{Z}}$.
-Similar to the arguments on the finite quotient, the uniqueness can be preserved, yielding a unique solution.
-The optimal upper bound of $\rho$ can be viewed as analogous to the $8\pi$ threshold in Archimedean case.
-Then our second main result is:
+Motivated by the existence results for the Green's function \cite{huang2025greensfunctiontatecurve}, we consider the mean field equation on the finite quotient $\mathbb{Q}_{p}^{\times}/p^{m\mathbb{Z}}/(1+p^d\mathbb{Z}_{p})$ first.
+The operator $D$ on this finite quotient simplifies to a graph Laplacian, reducing the problem to an equation on a finite weighted graph.
+In this setting, we prove a universal upper bound for the solution and establish its uniqueness under a suitable condition on the parameter $\rho$.
+We then study the convergence of these solutions to obtain the existence result on $\mathbb{Q}_{p}^{\times}/p^{m\mathbb{Z}}$.
+By employing arguments similar to those used for the finite quotient, uniqueness can also also be derived.
+As in Archimedean case, Lin and Lucia showed that when $T=(0,a)\times(0,b)$ and $\rho\leq\min\{8\pi,\lambda_1(T)V\}$, then the solution is unique, and they conjectured that the conditions for $\rho$ holds for any torus \cite{MR2352519}.
+Later, Gu-Gui-Hu-Li proved their conjecture \cite{MR4366002}.
+The optimal upper bound for $\rho$ can be viewed as the analogoue of the $\lambda_1(T)V$ threshold in Archimedean case.
+Then our second main result is as follows: